m-chandler/factorio-spot-pricing/readme.md

 1. A basic understanding of Amazon Web Services, specifically CloudFormation.
 2. An AWS Account.
+3. Basic knowledge of Linux administration (no more than what would be required to just use the dtandersen Docker images).

 ## Overview

 The solution builds upon the Docker images so generously curated by dtandersen https://hub.docker.com/r/dtandersen/factorio/ (thank you!).

 In a nutshell, the CloudFormation template launches an _ephemeral_ instance which joins itself to an Elastic Container Service (ECS) Cluster.
 Within this ECS Cluster, an ECS Service is configured to run a dtandersen Factorio Docker image.
-The ephemeral instance does not store any saves, mods, factorio config, factorio data etc - all of this state is stored on a network file system (Elastic File System - EFS).
+The ephemeral instance does not store any saves, mods, Factorio config, data etc. - all of this state is stored on a network file system (Elastic File System - EFS).

 The CloudFormation template is configured to launch this ephemeral instance using spot pricing.
 What is spot pricing you might ask?
 It's a way to save up to 90% on regular "on demand" pricing in AWS.
 There are drawbacks however.
 You're effectively participating in an auction to get a cheap instance.
 If demand increases and someone else puts in a higher bid than you, your instance will terminate in a matter of minutes.